Energy mythbusting

 Energy saving myths (and how we've debunked 'em)

 There are a lot of urban myths and "quick tricks" for saving money on your energy bills.
-Many are a bit rubbish but some do offer simple and cheap ways to reduce your energy consumption (and your monthly bill).
+Many are a bit rubbish but some do offer simple and cheap ways to reduce your energy usage (and your monthly bill).

 As is often the case in the world of science, not everyone agrees on every point so there isn't always a definitive answer, but our research should hopefully help you make an informed decision.